sensei-hacker/inavwiki/Navigation-modes.md

  The User Control Mode can be either ATTI or CRUISE:

--  ATTI The Pitch/Roll stick behaves in a similar way to ANGLE
+-  ATTI - When the Pitch/Roll sticks are moved, autopilot position control is disengaged.
+So the multirotor behaves with the freedom of ANGLE mode.
--  CRUISE The Pitch/Roll stick behaves in a similar way to HORIZON (Recommended for smooth video work)
+-  CRUISE - The autopilot position control always remains active.
+So when the Pitch/Roll sticks are moved, the input is transformed from a command to speed and merged with the current position.
+To provide more precise 3D position control over the craft.
+But will feel less fluid than ATTI.

 A number of other parameters can also be set: